cr1st1p/k8s-on-lxd/README.md

   Images are getting quite big for now, maybe things can be improved.
 Images could also theoretically just be present on the net (of your company) and downloaded instead of being built.

 - when asked for, it creates a master node, based on the images created before.
-Takes 1min on my desktop.
+Takes 1min on the reference desktop.

   During this step, your local *kubectl* configuration is also updated so that you can later easily access this cluster.

 - when asked for, **add** a new node (I call it 'worker node') to the cluster, based, as well, on the previously created images.
-Takes 40s on my desktop.
+Takes 40s on the reference desktop.
 You can run this step as many times you need.

 NOTE: you can specify the version of Kubernetes to install and use, via ```--k8s-version 1.16.2``` for example.
 Needed only when creating the images with ```--setup``` or the master container with ```--master```